A geometric property of quadrilaterals: Final remarks

 \section{Final remarks}

-A natural question to ask is whether some kind of converse to Theorem \ref{thm_main_Quad} could potentially hold.
-For instance, for a fixed small enough $\epsilon>0$ and a fixed $\delta>0$, if $\mathcal{Q}_\delta$ is the collection of quadrilaterals $Q$ for which for $r=\delta \max(s_a(Q),s_b(Q))$ and every $w_0\in F'$ as in \eqref{furtherendpnts} there is a disk of radius $r$ within $D(w_0,10r)$ that lies in $Q$, is there a global bound on the modulus $M(Q)$ for all $Q\in \mathcal{Q}_\delta$ that depends only on $\delta$?
-Such a converse cannot be true, as demonstrated in Figures \ref{fig:countereg} and \ref{fig:Zoomcountereg}, even under the stronger assumption that there is a Jordan arc of length $s_a$ and every disk of radius $r=\delta \max(s_a(Q), s_b(Q))$ centered on said arc lies entirely in $Q$.
+A natural question to ask is whether some kind of converse to Theorem~\ref{thm_main_Quad} could potentially hold.
+For instance, for a fixed sufficiently small $\epsilon>0$ and a fixed $\delta>0$, and for the collection $\mathcal{Q}_\delta$ of quadrilaterals $Q$ for which for every $w_0\in F'$ as in \eqref{furtherendpnts} there is a disk of radius $r=\delta \max\{s_a(Q),s_b(Q)\}$ within $D(w_0,10r)$ that lies in $Q$, is there a global bound on the modulus $M(Q)$ for all $Q\in \mathcal{Q}_\delta$ that depends only on $\delta$?
+Such a converse cannot be true, as demonstrated in Figures \ref{fig:countereg} and \ref{fig:Zoomcountereg}, even under the stronger assumption that there is a Jordan arc of length $s_a$ and every disk of radius $r=\delta \max\{s_a(Q),s_b(Q)\}$ centered on said arc lies entirely in $Q$.

 Despite Theorem \ref{thm_main_Quad} not being a complete characterization of such collections of quadrilaterals with globally bounded modulus, it might still contribute to characterizations of planar quasiconformal maps.
-For instance, a result of similar geometric flavor was used in \cite{AHH} to prove that if a homeomorphism maps all equilateral triangles onto topological triangles of bounded distortion, then it has to be quasiconformal.
-Other a priori weaker properties that ended up being enough to define quasiconformality have been given by Hinkkanen \cite{Ai} and Aseev \cite{As}.
+For instance, a result of similar geometric flavor was used in \cite{AHH} to prove that if a homeomorphism maps all equilateral triangles onto topological triangles whose vertices satisfy a condition related to bounded distortion, then it has to be quasiconformal.
+Other a priori weaker properties that ended up being enough to define quasiconformality have been given by Hinkkanen \cite{Ai}, Aseev \cite{As}, and Ackermann \cite{Ack}.

+It is also important to point out that Propositions \ref{prop:step3}, \ref{prop:bdryannul}, and \ref{prop disk_place} provide interesting properties regarding the boundary points within components of certain disks in a quadrilateral, as well as an approximate location of the desired disk of Theorem~\ref{thm_main_Quad} lying inside the quadrilateral.
+Indeed, we prove that if $w_0$ is an arbitrary point of the set $F'$ defined by (\ref{furtherendpnts}) (that is, the set of points on the arc joining the $a-$sides of the quadrilateral not too close to the end points of the arc), then the disk $D(w_0,R)$ contains a disk of radius $r$ contained in the quadrilateral $Q$, where $R$ and $r$ are as just above (\ref{farendpnts}).

+A lot of the arguments in our proofs would be simplified if the arc $C_\eps$ defined in the second paragraph of Section 4 had length equal to $s_a$.
+Namely, if $C_a$ could be chosen to lie in the interior of $Q$ with end points not on the vertices of $Q$, in which case $C_\eps=C_a$.
+It was pointed out already after the definition of $C_\eps$ that the two arcs need not be the same, as it is depicted in Figure \ref{RefFig}.
+This raises the question (also proposed to us by the anonymous referee), whether there is a characterization for quadrilaterals $Q$ in $\mathcal{Q}_{\text{ls}}$ for which $C_a$ can be selected to lie in the interior of $Q$.
+To the best of our knowledge, this is an open problem with interest on its own, which would require a closer analysis of properties of ``linear" quadrilaterals.